sz2404/PUI2018_sz2404/HW9_sz2404/README.md

 # Collaboration:
 Part 1: I worked alone for this part.

 Part 2 & Part 3: I had general discussions with Alia Kasem to make sure that I have correctly understood the instructions.
+Also, we two exchanged some sources on some technical issues on plotting, statisics etc.

 # Reference:
 References has made along the notebook whenever functions were borrowed from Stack Overflow other other Python Package Documentations.